-Many countries are known for their iconic figures, statues or trademarks.
-Iconic figures are one of the must-sees in tourists´ travel itineraries.
-Such is the Eiffel Tower in Paris or the Statue of Liberty in New York.
-In Copenhagen, one of the most visited tourist attractions is The Little Mermaid.
+Many countries are known for their iconic figures, statues, or trademarks.
+Iconic figures are one of the must-sees in tourists´ travel itineraries such as the Eiffel Tower in Paris or the Statue of Liberty in New York.
+In Copenhagen, one of the most-visited tourist attractions is The Little Mermaid.

-Based on the romantic fairytale by the Danish author Hans Christian Andersen, The Little Mermaid sculpture that stood by Langelinje Pier in Copenhagen, was made out of an inspiration.
-It was the Danish brewer magnate, Carl Jacobsen of Carlsberg, who fell in love with the fairytale´s character in a ballet performance in 1909 and later on commissioned a Danish sculptor Edvard Eriksen to create a statue of it.
+Based on the romantic fairytale by the Danish author Hans Christian Andersen, The Little Mermaid sculpture that stands by Langelinje Pier in Copenhagen was made out of inspiration.
+It was the Danish brewer magnate, Carl Jacobsen of Carlsberg, who fell in love with the fairytale´s character in a ballet performance in 1909 and later commissioned a Danish sculptor, Edvard Eriksen, to create a statue of it.

 But, like the tragic story, the Little Mermaid sculpture has endured cruel deeds from the past.
 She was once beheaded; her arm got chopped off, was vandalized and paint was poured on her.
 Nevertheless, the statue has remained a great pride of the city even after a series of restorations.